-There was a small space near the incense burner placed in the precinct of a Chinese temple called Jin De Yuan.
+There was a small space near the incense burner placed in the precinct of a Chinese temple called Jin De Yuan in Jakarta.
 Several white baskets with little birds in them were put on the ground.
 The little birds were busy to chirp in the baskets.
 They were put into these baskets for release.

 A woman and a girl were bent over the side of the basket.
 These two seemed to be in charge of opening the lid of the cage and releasing the little bird outside.
 I watched for a while, and then they opened the lid of the cage.
 As they wait, the birds flutter out of the cage and into the sky.
 The release of the birds was complete.